wardle/hermes/README.md

 When run without parameters, you will be given help text.

-In all examples below, `java -jar hermes.jar` is equivalent `clj -M:run` and vice versa.
+In all examples below, `java -jar hermes.jar` is equivalent to `clj -M:run` and vice versa.

 ##### Run from source code using Clojure